Contents

 Back pressure refers to the problem of data being produced, faster than it is able to be consumed.
 Handling back pressure in streams of data is basically what reactive streams lives for.
 The needs of most android app architectures however tend to be a little more along the lines of:

-The timescales that these UI changes happen in [loading=true, (wait), loading=false], are orders of magnitude slower than the timescales that would require back pressure management.
+The timescales that these UI changes happen in [loading=true, (wait), loading=false], are orders of magnitude slower than the timescales that would require back pressure management, especially if all your UI code is doing is reflecting the current state.

 To put that another way: the production of data in an app (a user logs in, and a session token is fetched from the network) tends to happen in the order of seconds.
 The consumption of that data (the waiting spinner on the ui is re-rendered from visible to invisible) is often a sub-millisecond affair.